Horse Racing Rules

 In the event of a Dead Heat the stake money on a selection is divided by the number of runners involved in the dead-heat.
 The full odds are then paid to this reduced stake, with the remainder of the stake money being lost.

 An each-way bet consists of two wagers.
 The first is for the selection to win and the second is for the selection to achieve a place.
 In all races the number of runners shall be the number of runners coming under starters orders.

 Each-way accumulative bets are settled win-to-win and place-to-place.
 In any race reduced to fewer than 5 starters, each-way bets will be taken as ‘all-to-win’ given that there are no places available.
 In accumulative wagers, the bet reverts to normal place odds according to the number of runners in each race Place bets are not accepted unless at least an equal amount is invested to win.
 Where there is excess place money over win money in each-way bets, then that part of the bet will be void, win or lose.
-When special place betting is offered for a race, this will rule settlement for all place bets on that race.

 |Win only||All races||2 - 4 runners.|

 |1/4 odds 1,2||All races||5 - 7 runners|

 |1/5 odds 1,2,3||All races||8 - 11 runners|

 |1/4 odds 1,2,3||Handicaps||12 - 15 runners|

 |1/4 odds 1,2,3,4||Handicaps||16 or more runners|

 For overseas racing where we pay pari-mutuel returns the each way terms will be as determined by the local pari-mutuel rules.